awesomephant/notes/_posts/2018-01-31-design-studio.md

 The key idea here is *open cities*, again coming from research.

-These branding exploration films are all fonund footage.
+These branding exploration films are all found footage.

 Looked at symbols that cities use to communicate with people.
 Created a custom icon set for Beat.